JoannafKonik/challenge_portfolio_Joanna/README.md

 “Changing password” form in APP and “Forgot password” functionality should be coherent but they are not.
 “Changing password” form in APP requires a minimum 6 characters password.
 Using “Forgot password” functionality, the user is obliged to use a minimum 8 characters password.

+“BREATHING EXERCISES” should contain short sounds during the exercise that would signal the change of “breathe in” “breathe out” “hold”.
+Currently it is necessary to look at the phone all the time during practice.
+### Jakie dostrzegasz różnice pomiędzy testowaniem aplikacji internetowej, a natywnej?